-There has been an increase in mortgage defaults and foreclosures in the broader commercial real estate market and these defaults may continue.
+During the recession, there was an increase in mortgage defaults and foreclosures in the broader commercial real estate market and these defaults may continue.
 The increase was due in part to credit market turmoil and declining property cash flows and property values.
 In addition, when foreclosures on commercial real estate properties increase, the property values typically decline even further as supply exceeds demand.
-We have experienced an increase in litigation (including borrowers who have filed for bankruptcy reorganization) and foreclosure activity.
+We have experienced an increase in litigation related to our borrowers (including those who have filed for bankruptcy reorganization) and foreclosure activity.
 In conjunction with this increase in foreclosure activity, we have experienced, and will likely continue to experience, an increase in expenses, including general and administrative, provision for loan losses and impairment losses.
-Further, our ability to sell our REO and the prices we receive on sale are affected by many factors, including but not limited to, the number of potential buyers, the number of competing properties on the market, the length of time on the market and other market conditions.
+Further, our ability to sell our real estate owned ("REO") and the prices we receive on sale are affected by many factors, including but not limited to, the number of potential buyers, the condition of the property, the number of competing properties on the market, the length of time on the market and other market conditions.
 As a result of the challenging economic conditions, our holding periods for our REO have increased.
 The lagging impact of the adverse economic conditions may continue to have an adverse effect on our REO and the limited service hospitality industry which may result in additional impairment losses and the effect on our results of operations and financial condition may be material.
+Currently, we are in the process of foreclosing on the collateral underlying three limited service hospitality properties.